coq/coq/doc/sphinx/proofs/automatic-tactics/auto.rst

       :n:`@one_term`
-        Permits declaring a hint without declaring a new constant first, but this is not recommended.
+        Permits declaring a hint without declaring a new constant first.
+This is deprecated.

-         .. warn:: Declaring arbitrary terms as hints is fragile; it is recommended to declare a toplevel constant instead
+         .. warn:: Declaring arbitrary terms as hints is fragile and deprecated; it is recommended to declare a toplevel constant instead
             :undocumented:

       .. exn:: @qualid cannot be used as a hint